Christine von Kannen-Balgar sent me this fascinating letter, answering some questions I had about Easter customs in Germany:

 If anyone knows more about the custom of eating green Easter eggs in Germany on Green Thursday, or if you’d like to share your customs with us, feel free to comment below or email me.

 This article was posted on Thursday, March 13th, 2008 at 12:45 pm and is filed under Carnival, Countries & Cultures, Customs and Traditions, Easter, Easter Eggs, German, Germany, Holidays Around the World, Languages, Lent, Mama Lisa, Pennsylvania Dutch, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Easter Customs in Germany”